cytoscape/py4cytoscape/doc/concepts.rst

 * `Sandboxing`_ shows how to limit Cytoscape to accessing files in particular directories.

-* `Value Generators`_ shows how to automatically generate colors, sizes, shapes, etc for style mappings.
+* `Value Generators`_ shows how to automatically generate colors, sizes, shapes, etc. for style mappings.

 Missing Functions